biospectrabysequencing/BBS_Meeting_2015/github/fork_vs_clone.md

 We can see how a branch is developed and merged into `master` via the `network graph` (in github `Graphs => Network`).

+The branch f/cleanup is 5 commits ahead of `master`.
+Hovering over specific nodes (commits) identifies the commit shasum.

 ![Branch example](images/BBS_network.jpg)

+After completing a pull request the 5 commits are merged into `master`, and an additional commit is made for the pull requeset.

 ![Merged branch example](images/networkExampleMerged.jpg)